Photo by Gregory French / MTSU Sidelines Archive

 Tennessee Gov. Bill Haslam announced an “aggressive” and comprehensive plan to end the opioid crisis in Tennessee on Monday.
 The $30 million plan, titled “TN Together,” will focus on three components to fight against the epidemic: prevention, treatment and law enforcement.

 According to reports by the Tennessean, at least 1,631 people in Tennessee died from drug overdoses in 2016, which is a 12 percent increase from the deaths in 2015.
 In the previous year, from 2014 to 2015, overdose deaths also rose.
 According to the Tennessee Department of Health, the deaths went from 1,263 in 2014 to 1,451 in 2015, which is an increased rate of 22.1 per 100,000 Tennessee residents.
 Many of these deaths were directly tied to opioid use.
 The Tennesse Department of Health Drug Overdose Data page shows that 1,186 people died from an opioid overdose in Tennessee in 2016.
 More and more people are starting to become addicted to this drug, which is most commonly used to help control pain levels by releasing morphine-like effects.
 But it is unfortunate that the opioid epidemic is worse in some states than in others.
 That’s why it is important that you seek help if you are struggling to control your addiction as this could help reduce the number of overdose deaths in your state.
+With the new worry surrounding opioids, there are many who are looking for opioid alternatives to help them manage their pain by visiting sites similar to Organa Kratom in order to find alternative pain remedies.

 “This is a crisis that knows no boundaries and impacts many Tennesseans regardless of race, income, gender or age,” Haslam said in the TN Together press release.